 How to Write a Vacation Request Email (+ Tips & Examples)

-So, this article lays out samples, examples, and tips on how to:
+This article lays out samples, examples, and tips on how to help your employees:

 • Write a vacation request email,

-• Get straight to the point in your correspondence, and
+• Get straight to the point in their correspondence, and

-• Maintain a professional tone in your leave of absence letter.
+• Maintain a professional tone in their leave of absence letter.

 Let’s get into it.